 - Then stir in the water or stock, along with the saffron and ½ the coriander stalks, then cover and simmer gently over a low heat for about 2 ½ – 3 hours or until the shanks meat is meltingly tender.
 Top up a bit with water if the sauce looks too dry.

-- While the kid is cooking, bring a small saucepan of water to the boil with the honey and raisins and poach the quince until just tender, then drain.
+- While the shanks are cooking, bring a small saucepan of water to the boil with the honey and raisins and poach the quince until just tender, then drain.

 - When cooked remove the shanks from the sauce keep warm.
 Remove excess fat from the sauce and add some of the quince liqueur to taste.
 Season with salt to taste, and then return the meat to the sauce.